The Science of Rainbows - Introduction

 visable spectrum diagram red, orange, yellow, green, blue and violet light depicted as waves, illustrating how red has the widest wavelength and violet has the smallest

-Purple and the Visable Spectrum
+Purple and the Visible Spectrum

 diagram showing blue and red making magenta and purple, and all colors on the visable spectrum mixing to make white

 This is because colors like magenta, purple, and white are made by different wavelengths of light mixed together.
-White light is an even mixture of all wavelengths, magenta is an equal mixture of blue and red, and purple is also a blend of blue and red but with a higher ratio of blue.
+White light is an even mixture of all wavelengths, magenta is an equal mixture of blue and red, and purple is also a blend of blue and red, but with a higher ratio of blue.
 In short, white, pink, and purple do not have their own wavelengths.

 note: UV radiation is harmful, but black lights are weak and typically only comprised of the less harmful long UV waves close to visible light.